22/09/2020Life Sciences Translation

 Personalised healthcare is meaningless if the patient does not fully identify with the language being used to communicate with them, whether messages are delivered in writing, verbally, or visually.

 That is why it is so important to develop each of these devices, portals and software applications in collaboration with a language partner with expertise in translating and localising this kind of content; a language services provider that can draw upon professionals who are familiar with the language and special features of the healthcare sector, the local environment or milieu and its customs.
-It is also important the the LSP is certified in accordance with ISO standards* relevant to the sector.
+It is also important that the LSP is certified in accordance with ISO standards* relevant to the sector.

 Your gateway to Europe...Don't wait until the last minute!